PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Monitor

 The newest trend to look for with monitors, particularly for gaming, are speeds of 144Hz or higher.
-These will allow for faster refresh rates (as your FPS cap is the same as your Hz speed), which is especially important if you are doing competitive gaming.
+These will allow for faster refresh rates (as your FPS cap is the same as your Hz speed.
+'4k' monitors are becoming more mainstream, but be mindful that the higher resolution will take significantly more power to run.

 HDR, or high dynamic range, monitors are starting to show up in the market in the high-end.
-Nvidia has a G-Sync HDR branded tech which will work with their GPU line.
-While this will offer a much nicer gaming experience in terms of brightness, depth, and vibrance of color, this will not enhance the gaming outside of that.
-So be mindful of this as the prices will remain very high for these monitors until probably 2020.
+While this could offer a nicer gaming experience in terms of brightness, depth, and vibrance of color, this will not enhance the gaming outside of that.
+Also these won't really improve games that aren't coded to use HDR.
+(There are options to force it, but it often doesn't look great forced.)

 Lifespan: About 4 years.